wareset/plist2/README.md

   // You have to deal with the `base64` data yourself
   dataExample: { __plistData__: 'cGxpc3Qy' },
   dateExample: new Date('2021-12-21T00:00:00Z'),
+  // not trim - if the tag is on the same line
+  "  string1  ": "  not trim this string and key  ",
+  // trim - if the tag was moved
+  "string2  ": "  partially trim this string and key",
   array: ['foobar' /* __plistComments__: { 0: ['comment in tag'] } */],
   object: { key: 'value' },
   boolean: true,